 A mere 14-years old, Eagles’ Nest is David to the neighboring Goliaths, Buitenverwachting and Groot Constantia wineries who’ve produced for generations, turning out hundreds of thousands of bottles each year.
 In comparison, Eagles’ Nest makes only 75,000.

 Two months later on a sun-drenched Friday morning, my friend Josephine and I found ourselves driving the winding mountain roads towards Eagles’ Nest.

 Resembling a family home, the winery sat us in the backyard where picnic tables and small sitting areas dotted the lawn.
-A family opting to enjoy the morning old-school-style spread out on a blanket.
-The atmosphere had a casual garden party vibe that was decidedly different than the more formal stops I’ve made on wine-tasting circuits in the past—a sensibility the folks at Eagles’ Nest is proud of.
+A family opting to enjoy the morning old-school-style were spread out on a blanket.
+There was a casual garden party vibe that wasn’t as formal as other vineyards I’ve visited in the past.
+It’s a sensibility the folks at Eagles’ Nest is proud of.

 “We look more to enjoy time with our guests, chat with them and get to know them.
 Share jokes with our regulars,” said Kaylee Moorick, granddaughter of the owner and the vineyard’s brand manager.
 “We will always have a focus on wine and wine sales but we also want every person to leave here with a memorable experience.”

 At wine tastings, I’ve always felt obligated to listen to the winemaker prattle on about each vintage.
-Top line information is great but a 3 minute soliloquy?
+Top line information is great but a 3-minute soliloquy?
 No thanks.
 From Kaylee’s perspective, if you want to hear about the wines, great.
-If you’d rather kick back and just drink, that’s good too.
-Her staff adjusts according to what they feel guests are most interested in.
+If you’d rather kick back and just drink that’s good too.
+Her staff changes their approach to what they feel guests are most interested in.